Jordanians protest against Israel at funeral of shot teenager

 They said the Israeli security guard had fired on Jawawdah after the young man attacked him, but did not confirm Israel's account that he had used a screwdriver to stab the guard in what Israeli officials described as a "terrorist attack".

-Israel said the security officer had acted in self-defense when he shot his attacker while his father said the young teenager had no militant links.
+Israel said the security officer had acted in self-defense when he shot Jawawdah while his father said the young teenager had no militant links.

-Jawawdah later died from his wounds, while a second Jordanian - the landlord of the house in the compound where the security guard lived - was also shot dead during the incident, Jordanian police said.
+The staff of Israel's Embassy in Jordan, including the security guard involved in the shooting incident, returned to Israel from Amman on Monday.

-The staff of Israel's embassy in Jordan, including the security guard involved in the shooting incident, returned to Israel from Amman on Monday.
+Responding to public anger that the security guard was able to leave Jordan, Foreign Minister Ayman Safadi said the Israeli had been protected by diplomatic immunity, but he vowed to "get justice" for the victims of what he called a "criminal attack".

-Israeli-Jordanian tensions have escalated since Israel installed metal detectors at entry points to Al-Aqsa mosque compound in Jerusalem after two police guards were shot dead by gunmen there on July 14.
+"The government had insisted that the person who committed the crime should not leave", Safadi said, adding that the Israeli security guard left the country only after the authorities got his testimony to pursue a legal case against him.

 Jordan's peace accord with Israel, the second to be concluded with Israel by an Arab country after Egypt, is unpopular with many Jordanians, many of whom are of Palestinian origin.